Hayelom Araya

-Mējeri jēnerali Hadush "Hayelom" Araya (1955–1996) was a member of the Tigrayan People's Liberation Front (TPLF), which was the leading member of the Ethiopian People's Revolutionary Democratic Front (EPRDF), known for his daring combat operations and leadership during the Ethiopian Civil War.
+Mējeri jēnerali Hadush "Hayelom" Araya (1955– 14 February 1996) was an Ethiopian militant and member of the Tigrayan People's Liberation Front (TPLF), which was the leading member of the Ethiopian People's Revolutionary Democratic Front (EPRDF), known for his daring combat operations and leadership during the Ethiopian Civil War.
 While fighting as a TPLF fighter, he earned the nickname Hayelom, "Overpowering" for his brave and daring acts.

 Military career

 Rising rapidly through its ranks, he led the bold "Agazi Operation" on the early evening of 5 February 1985, in which his unit stormed the Mek'ele prison, freed over 1,000 political prisoners, killed 16 guards, and wounded nine soldiers—all reportedly without suffering a casualty—a feat that boosted morale and became legendary.

 After the Agazi Operation, he was assigned broader coordination over TPLF’s northeastern sector, liaising directly with other field commanders to plan multi‑front offensives.
 During the late 1980s, he directed TPLF efforts to advance on key regional targets, including Welkait–Shewa corridors, ensuring that its mobile columns maintained supply lines and synchronization with EPRDF allies.
 He also conducted coordination with political cadre units responsible for organizing liberated zones, blending military action with governance preparations.

 As commander of EPRDF forces, General Hayelom led his forces to northern Shewa and later marched to Addis Ababa, leading to the fall of the Derg regime.
 Following the Derg’s overthrow, Araya was appointed among the senior officers to reconstitute the Transitional Government of Ethiopia's new national defense apparatus, drawing TPLF divisions into the formal structure of the Ethiopian National Defense Force (ENDF).
 He played a central role in merging TPLF combat brigades with other former rebel groups and state forces—aiming to turn partisan units into a unified national army.

 Hayelom’s responsibilities during this phase included overseeing military training programs, establishing regional command structures, and advising on integration policies for demobilized fighters.
 According to multiple historical accounts, he was widely respected across Tigray and other EPRDF constituencies for his emphasis on discipline, chain of command, and unified chain of command.

 Throughout this time, he balanced military professionalism with regional identity—ensuring that Tigray-oriented units remained integrated but also preserved local roots—reflecting the Front’s strategy of federalism and unity under EPRDF ideology.